 You cannot use your Visitor Oyster Card or Oyster Card until you reach either London Bridge, City Thameslink, Blackfriars, Farringdon, St Pancras International, East Croydon or Clapham Junction.

 The Gatwick Express is the fastest way into Central London.
-There are trains every 15 minutes between Gatwick Airport's South Terminal and London Victoria Station every day from 4.35am to 1.35am.
+Trains run every 15 minutes between Gatwick Airport's South Terminal and London Victoria Station every day from 4.35am to 1.35am.
 Journey time is 30 minutes and the service is non-stop to Victoria station.
-Visit the Gatwick Express website for more information.

 Travelling To Gatwick Airport By Coach